 Renewable natural gas (RNG), also known as biomethane, is a carbon-neutral fuel that can be used as an alternative to fossil natural gas.
 RNG is produced by upgrading biogas to meet defined quality standards, after which it may be distributed via the existing gas grid or sold as an alternative fuel source for vehicles in the form of compressed natural gas (CNG).
-As a result of various government incentives, federal renewable fuel requirements, and an increase in public demand to reduce greenhouse gas emissions, RNG production has increased in recent years and is projected to grow substantially (ref 1).
+As a result of various government incentives, federal and state renewable energy targets, and an increase in public demand to reduce greenhouse gas emissions, RNG production has increased in recent years and is projected to grow substantially (ref 1).
 In its December 2019 report, the American Gas Foundation estimated upper and lower bounds for growth in RNG production over the next 20 years (Figures 1 and 2) (ref 2).

 Figure 1 – Estimated Annual RNG Production, Low Resource Potential Scenario, tBtu/y